naturalis/nba-docs/content/introduction/index.md

 ---

 ## Background
-The Naturalis Biodiversity API (NBA) facilitates access to the Natural History Collection at the Naturalis Biodiversity Center.
+The Netherlands Biodiversity API (NBA) facilitates access to the Natural History Collection at the Naturalis Biodiversity Center.
 Next to than museum specimen records and metadata, access to taxonomic classification and nomenclature, geographical information, and to